femfataal/mdm-art-repo/journal.md

+## Entry 4/10 ##

+I have a sort of rough draft, that I completed about a week ago.
+I am currently stuck in the most boring meeting of my life, hence the github updates.
+I might be able to do the monster sketch soon, as well as the other one over the weekend.
+Then I can send that and have one final week for final edits.
+My God, this meeting is boring.
+I'll probably go for a goblin-ish look mixed with that biology visual style.

 ## Entry 10:32 18/9 ##
 Back to the grind and the base colour.
 10:53 figure I needed to make the estate redder to catch the eye better